Yulna/TaskQueues/README.md

 To start talking about task managment first we must define what is a task.
 Tasks can be defined as an encapsulation of a function inside an object.

-To clarify this part, what i’m trying to say is that when using task we want to transform our functions or methods into classes so we will be able to use object operators with them.
+To clarify this part, what i’m trying to say is that when using tasks we want to transform our functions or methods into classes so we will be able to use object operators with them.
 This might be a little confusing so take a look at the example below to understand it better, what we want to do is call the function we encapsulated in the Execute() method, so we have an access to the function and also we can treat is as an object.

 ```